 Watch the video comparing IGS High Velocity Nozzle to a standard fan jet nozzle.

 Often, in these air cannons, the bearings which are pressed into the cannon casting become damaged and are extremely difficult to replace.
 The IGS solution is the use of standard hard chrome tubing which is part of the IGS backplate.
-The back plate can be unbolted and removed.
-This honed and chrome tubing is used in tens of thousands air cylinders each year and provides a smoother surface which allows better and more reliable operation.
+The backplate can be unbolted and removed.
+This honed and chrome tubing is used in tens of thousands of air cylinders each year and provides a smoother surface that allows better and more reliable operation.

 Latest Technology – Adjustable Force Air Cannon and the MEGA Blast

 IGS Big Blue air cannons are designed to be the most powerful air cannons in the market.
-The Big Blue family of air cannons has at least one cannon that leads the Industry in all the power categories – Peak Force, Kinetic Energy, Momentum or Dynamic Pressure.
-Our cleaning capabilities have no match in the Industry today.
+The Big Blue family of air cannons has at least one cannon that leads the Industry in all the power categories – Peak Force, Kinetic Energy, Momentum, or Dynamic Pressure.
+Our cleaning capabilities have no match in the industry today.
 However, cleaning is not just a function of power.
-The patent pending Big Blue Adjustable Force Air cannon is the only cannon in the world that tunes its power to be able to clean the hardest material buildup and maximize cleaning area.
+The patent-pending Big Blue Adjustable Force Air cannon is the only cannon in the world that tunes its power to be able to clean the hardest material buildup and maximize the cleaning area.
 The adjustable Force Big Blue Air cannons are successful where other cannons fall short!

 Adjustable Force Air Cannon

 Right now, all air cannons have one thing in common.
 They blast each time at 100% of their capability.
 This is regardless of the power that is needed to perform the best cleaning.
 The buildup will react differently to the force it is struck with.
 Too high a force and you clean only the area of the air blast.
 This leads to swiss cheese buildup and not what the plant wants or needs.
 Striking this buildup with a lower force results in knocking the buildup down in chucks and doubling the cleaning area – a much more favorable result.